All Episodes

 Huma Abaddon's mom linked to shocking anti-women book.

-And if Sperry is right about this, then Huma's mom is full-fledged uh Muslim Sharia, in which women are second-class citizens.
+And if Sperry is right about this, then Huma's mom is full-fledged Muslim Sharia, in which women are second-class citizens.

-Now you may so what?
+Now, you may say, well, what?

 Well, it doesn't jibe with Hillary.